Nikhil-Sorout/Deliveroo/readme.md

 # Deliveroo

-Deliveroo is a food delivery application that aims to provide users with a seamless experience for ordering food from various restaurants.
-The application includes features such as signup, login, restaurant search, menu browsing, adding items to the cart, and location-based services.
+Deliveroo is a cutting-edge food delivery application designed to offer users a seamless and convenient experience when ordering from a diverse range of restaurants.
+With an intuitive interface and powerful features, the app ensures a smooth journey from discovery to delivery.

 ## Technologies Used